VictorMorenoJimenez/IV/README.md

 Also we have a script to deploy mongo and node_app Docker containers on Azure VM with a script.
 Just customize some variables and that's it!
 Learn how [here](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md).
 The deploy script is [this one](https://github.com/VictorMorenoJimenez/IV/blob/master/docs/azureVMdeploy.md)

-Also we have the Heroku version with Docker, you can check how to deploy it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/deployDockerFull.sh).
+Deploy with Heroku!
+Check how to deploy it [here](https://github.com/VictorMorenoJimenez/IV/blob/master/deployDockerFull.sh).

 ## Milestone 5 deploy url